jonohayon/dotfiles/README.md

 ===
 It's time for me to create some dotfiles, isn't it?

-*Disclaimer - these dotfiles are supported only in macOS at the moment.
-Sorry linux people*
+*Disclaimer - these dotfiles are fully supported only in macOS at the moment, but I'm trying to add partial support for linux.*

 ## What it includes:
+ - Neovim configuration
+ - iTerm configuration
+ - LaTeX install scripts (for macOS and soon Linux)
  - Sublime Text 3 configuration
  - ZSH prompt
  - Global `npm` modules + `brew` packages
  - Apps and fonts from `brew cask`
- - And more!

 ## What it doesn't include:
  - Coffee making programs